vedanthanekar45/flowjs-docs/getting-started/first-scene.md

 npx serve
 ```

-Now, open your browser to the local address (usually http://localhost:3000), and you should see your 3D model rendering and rotating in the scene!
+Now, open your browser to the local development address, and you should see your 3D model rendering and rotating in the scene!

 ## Next Steps
 And voila!
 You've successfully created your first scene!
 Now you're ready to explore what else Flow can do.